Park Chung Hee: Legacy

 Park Chung Hee remains a controversial figure in South Korea.
 The eighteen-year Park era is considered to be one of the most controversial topics for the Korean public, politicians, and scholars.
-Opinion is split regarding his legacy, between those who credit Park for his reforms and those who condemn his authoritarian way of ruling the country, especially after 1971.
+Opinion is split regarding his legacy, between those who credit Park for his reforms and those who condemn his authoritarian rule, especially after 1971.
 Older generations who spent their adulthood during Park's rule tend to credit Park for building the economic foundation of the country and protecting the country from North Korea, as well as leading Korea to economic and global prominence.
+On the other hand, left-leaning progressive activists, journalists, scholars and writers who have been involved in the democratization movement were critical of his rule, going as far as attributing the popular nostalgia for Park to the Korean people's failure to extirpate pro-Japanese elites and their subsequent dominance in postcolonial Korea.
 Park was listed as one of the top ten "Asians of the Century" by Time magazine in 1999.

 An October 2021 Gallup Korea public opinion poll showed Park Chung Hee, Roh Moo-hyun, and Kim Dae-jung as the most highly rated presidents of South Korean history.
 The poll showed Park received a favorability rating of 72% and 82% from citizens in the age range of 50–60 and 60+ years respectively, and a favorability rating of 43% and 64% from citizens in the age range of 20–30 and 30–40 years, respectively.

 Park Geun-hye, Park's eldest daughter, became the 11th president of South Korea and the first female president of South Korea.
 Park Geun-hye's parentage served as a considerable source of controversy during the 2012 presidential election and throughout her administration, as detractors described her as the daughter of a dictator.
 Park was impeached, removed from office, and later sentenced to 27 years in prison as a result of an influence-peddling scandal.
+Park was released in 2021 from the Seoul Detention Center.
 Park's rule is also believed to be one of the main causes of regionalism which is a serious problem in Korea today.